rissajlee/rissajlee/assgn6B/assets/ReadME.txt

-Update from the last submission (assignment 5):
+Update from the last submission (assignment 6A):

-All non html, css, js assets have been moved to this folder.
+New assets for images that appear on cart page.